Do you really need to lose weight? Our BMI calculator will help you figure out whether you are underweight, normal weight, overweight or obese.

 • The duodenal switch procedure causes weight loss by limiting the amount of food that can be ingested and restricting the number of calories absorbed by the body.
 Technically, this is accomplished by both the reduction of the stomach volume and an intestinal bypass much longer than that done in gastric bypass.
 This procedure is only for extremely obese patients with a very high body-mass index or a severe metabolic syndrome.

-To make an appointment with one of our weight loss specialists, contact Dr. Mehran or one of our other world renown surgeons today at (888) 391-0182.
+To make an appointment with one of our weight loss specialists, contact our bariatric surgeons in Los Angeles today at (888) 391-0182.

 Next, find out if you are a candidate for weight loss surgery.